laurenoldham1202/final-project/README.md

 extending from the school to the site.
 Longer distances will be represented by longer linestrings.

 ### E. User Interaction

+The user will be able to interact with the web application through both the map and other user interface elements.

+**Map**

+The map will be fully interactive with various click and mouseover event handlers.
+The default view of the map will display all schools that have been a 1-4 seed between 1985 and 2019.
+The user can click the school locations to toggle on the site locations associated with that school.
+This interaction will also trigger a visual affordance - the selected school's proportional circle opacity will increase and the unselected schools will be grayed out.

+Clicking a school will also update a highlight card that will display some statistics for that school's tournament site analysis.
+Mousing over features (schools and sites) will also toggle informational popups.

+The user can return to the default view of the map by clicking the map icon button.

+**Filters**

+The user will be able to customize their map selections through a variety of toggle and dropdown filters.

+A switch toggle will allow the user to easily select the weighted or unweighted distance analysis; the weighted analysis adjusts distances based on the seed.

+Dropdown menus for filtering options will include:

+- Statistics (mean, median, minimum, maximum, etc.)
+- Seed (1, 2, 3, 4, all)
+- Conference (ACC, SEC, Big 10, etc.)
+- Schools (all schools, additional interesting groupings)

+Where applicable, selecting a filter will automatically update the map and vice versa, e.g. if the user selects a school from the dropdown menu, the map will pan and zoom to that school and its sites as though the user had clicked on the map.

+**Highlight Cards**

+Each view of the map will have an information card with various highlights.
+The default view of the map will show highlights/statistics for all schools over the 1985-2019 period.
+Selecting a school will show highlights for only that school over the same time period.

+**Scrollytelling**

+TBD - Currently a consideration, but a story has not been developed yet.

+**School/Tournament Toggle**

+TBD - May include a toggle to shift between the overall school analysis and a year by year map view of each tournament.
+Not sure if this is valuable enough to devote the time to.

 ### F. Aesthetics and Design Considerations